open-government-design-system/ogds-elements/README.md

 npm install -S @uswds/elements
 ```

-How you add the component to a page may vary depending on the tools you use in your project.
+How you add the component to a page may vary depending on the tools you use in your work.
 If you use Vite, you can add components by importing them into a script that is imported elsewhere into a page:

 ```js
 // Importing into a javascript file, like index.js